smartbooks/presto/README.md

 ## Requirements

-* Mac OS X or Linux
+* Mac OS X or Linux, don't support Windows.
 * Java 8 Update 92 or higher (8u92+), 64-bit
 * Maven 3.3.9+ (for building)
 * Python 2.4+ (for running with the launcher script)